eclipse-archived/ceylon-lang.org/documentation/1.3/reference/structure/function.md

         // error: missing return
     }

 Similarly a `void` function must only use the form of `return` which lacks an expression.

 ### Function specifiers

 A block with a return statement is unnecessarily verbose for a function that just evaluates a single expression and returns its result.
-In this case, we prefer to use the *fat arrow*
+In this case, we prefer to use the *fat arrow* (`=>`) syntax:
-(`=>`) syntax:

 <!-- cat: void anotherFunction(){} -->
 <!-- try: -->
     Integer addTen(Integer i) => i+10;

-Note that you can use this to *partially apply* a function (or any `Callable`):
+Note that you can use this to *partially apply* a function (or any other instance of `Callable`):

     function zeroTo(Integer n) => Range(0, n);